swapnilvk/swapnilvk/README.md

 ### Hi there 👋

 I am Swapnil Vivek Kulkarni Software engineer and developer .
 Inspired by open source software systems, loves to explore new technologies and enjoys programming.
-In spare time, likes to write articles on Technology, Mythology, Culture and Spiritual stuff. tweets as @swapnilkul

 <!--
 **swapnilvk/swapnilvk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.